 How easy is that?

-A real popular red-meat option for this time of the year is the rib-eye roast (pictured above).
+A real popular red-meat option for this time of the year is the boneless rib eye roast (pictured up top).
 Not as pricey as the beef tenderloin, but still a tender and delicious cut of meat.
 As with many of the other pricey cuts of meat, you can usually get this roast on sale during the holidays

 Still out of your budget?
 A cheap chuck roast is a great cut of meat for a very fancy schmancy Beef Bourgeonion.
 The French version of a pot roast.
 It also keeps this special dish very economical.
 And who couldn’t stand to save some dough during this expensive month?

 Merry Christmas, Happy Hannukah, Happy New Year and all that jazz everyone!
-Thank you for making 2011 a spectacularly special year for Family Spice!
+Thank you for making 2011 a spectacularly special year for me.
 I can’t wait to see what 2012 will bring!